May 14, 2021 - September 6, 2021

-THE BRINTON MUSEUM presents an exhibit of paintings by the award-winning Wyoming artist T. Allen Lawson, on display in the S. K. Johnston, Jr. Family Gallery beginning May 15th, and continuing through Labor Day.
+THE BRINTON MUSEUM presents an exhibit of paintings by the award-winning Wyoming artist T. Allen Lawson, on display in the S. K. Johnston, Jr. Family Gallery and the Ted and Katie Meredith Gallery of Western Art beginning May 15th, and continuing through Labor Day.

 If it was merely a show of Western art by an American Western artist, it would be interesting.
 However, “Recollections and Reflections” is part retrospective, part new work, by a nationally recognized, highly- talented contemporary artist of the region, which is more than a passing compliment.
 Currently, Lawson splits his time between the family farm in Maine and the rest of the year in Sheridan.
 Both give him a unique balance, a means by which to make an emotional connection between a subject and art.
 As Tim has said in his own words, moving between Maine and Wyoming offers him a “different perspective.”
 It’s sometimes the mundane, (if one perceives it this way), the reflection of light on the side of a barn, or the seeming insignificance of winter’s snow melting into little pools of water in an alleyway that Lawson brings to life in his paintings; he brings the beauty of such things to life in a way that is simple, direct and beautifully painted.

 T. Allen Lawson: Recollections and Reflections is accompanied by a color-illustrated catalog.

 Click here to view an article about the exhibit in The Sheridan Press Scene!

 The Brinton Museum Store has the T. Allen Lawson: Recollections and Reflections show catalog.
 You may pick up a copy of the catalog in the store or order one online today.

 T. Allen Lawson